 In cases where a child doesn't experience any injury or the injuries are minor, a misdemeanor charge often applies.
 This can result in up to 18 months in county jail, as well fines of $50 – $1,000.

 However, when there is a prior child abuse conviction or serious bodily injury occurs, child abuse becomes a felony offense.
 Years in the Colorado Department of Corrections and six-figure fines can apply if convicted.

 Beyond jail time and fines, a child abuse conviction can lead to significant monitoring and sometimes the loss of your child.
 This particularly alarming reality heightens the need for strategic defense from an experienced attorney.

 Jefferson County Child Abuse Defense Lawyer

 Too often parents and caregivers might temporarily lose their cool and face damaging criminal charges as a result.
 Or perhaps your child told someone at school something that is simply untrue or significantly embellished.
 Nevertheless, you need a skilled defense attorney who will speak with the prosecutor and judge and emphasize the facts, as well as your side of the story.
 Contact our office for a free initial consultation where we will carefully analyze your child abuse case and recommend next steps.
 The best outcome for you and your family is our priority.

 So, if you or someone you know is facing child abuse charges in Colorado, be smart.
-Contact the reputable defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the reputable defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.